-The Business focussed on the customers' key products and their developmental project requirements, while ensuring the production capacities were optimally utilised during the year. and leaner operations, and further strengthen its sustainability initiatives.
+The Business focussed on the customers' key products and their developmental project requirements, while ensuring the production capacities were optimally utilised during the year.

 The Specialty Chemicals Business remains focussed on agrochemical and pharmaceutical segments, where it collaborates with major global innovators for process development, commercialisation, and production of complex, new-age molecules having downstream application in agrochemical and pharmaceutical segments.